History of Brampton

-Following is an outline is for the history of Brampton, the fourth largest city in Ontario, Canada.
+Following is an outline is for the history of Brampton, the third largest city in Ontario, Canada.
 European settlers arrived began to settle the area in the early 19th century, with Brampton being formally incorporated into a village in 1853.

 Before 20th century

 The Mississaugas of the Credit First Nation held 648,000 acres of land north of the Head of the Lake Purchase lands and extending to the unceded territory of the Chippewa of Lakes Huron and Simcoe.
-The area of present day Brampton was covered by the Ajetance Purchase of 1818 between James Ajetance, the chief of the Mississaugas of Credit, and the United Kingdom.
+The area of present-day Brampton was covered by the Ajetance Purchase of 1818 between James Ajetance, the chief of the Mississaugas of Credit, and the United Kingdom.